Abstract: Methods of physical education and development of children. Starting position

 Introduction.

-1. Characteristics of the features of general developmental exercises, significance for the development of the child.
+1. Characteristics of the features of general developmental exercises, their significance for the development of the child.

 2. Basic starting points for general developmental exercises.